"""

 [docs]

-def horner_eval(coeffs: List, zval) -> Tuple[Any, List]:
+def horner_eval(coeffs: Sequence[Num], zval: Num) -> Tuple[Any, List[Num]]:

-"""Evaluate polynomial and return intermediate coefficients.
+"""Evaluate polynomial via Horner, returning value and intermediate coefficients.

-:param zval: Point at which to evaluate the polynomial (can be complex)
+:param zval: Point at which to evaluate the polynomial

 Examples: